mahend72/Risk_Assessment_Framework_for_Additive_Manufacturing/README.md

 # Threat Impact
 Threat impact is estimated based on the following threat characteristics:
-* Targetted precision: Measures how accurately the threat can focus on specific victims or systems.
+* _Targetted precision_: Measures how accurately the threat can focus on specific victims or systems.
-* Area of Impact: Assesses the extent of systems, networks, or regions affected by the threat.
+* _Area of Impact_: Assesses the extent of systems, networks, or regions affected by the threat.
-* Collateral Damage
+* _Collateral Damage_: Evaluates unintended consequences affecting non-targeted entities.
-* Stealth
+* _Stealth_: Determines how well the threat evades detection by security measures.
-* Attack Repeatability
+* _Attack Repeatability_: Gauges how easily the threat can be executed multiple times.

 # Threat Likelihood